Margaret Walker (athlete)

+Margaret Walker (2 January 1925 – 10 May 2016) was a British sprinter who competed at the 1948 Summer Olympics.

+Biography

+Walker became the national 400 metres champion after winning the British WAAA Championships title at the 1946 WAAA Championships.

-Margaret Walker (2 January 1925 – 10 May 2016) was a British sprinter.
-She competed in the women's 200 metres at the 1948 Summer Olympics.
-She competed as part of Great Britain's 1948 Olympic 4 × 100 m relay team and they were placed fourth.
+Walker finished second behind Sylvia Cheeseman in the 200 metres event at the 1948 WAAA Championships.
+Shortly afterwards, Walker represented Great Britain at the 1948 Olympic Games in London in the women's 200 metres competition and was also part of Great Britain's 1948 Olympic 4 × 100 m relay team and they were placed fourth.

 She also represented England and won a silver medal in the 660 yard relay and a bronze medal in the 4 x 440 yard relay at the 1950 British Empire Games in Auckland, New Zealand.
 She also competed in the 110 yards and 200 yards events.